Xheghun/RepoLens/README.md

 to successfully build and run this project locally, you would need to

-- create a `credentials.properties` file in the
+- create a `credentials.properties` file in the project root
 - define your `githubaccessToken` value like this.

 ```properties